kodjobaah/karaf-sample/README.md

 Components:
 <div>
-webservice-interface: This project uses wsdltojava to create cxf objects and also contains the wsld
+webservice-interface: This project uses wsdltojava to create cxf objects and also contains the wsdl
 </div>
 <div>
-webservice-camel: This exposes a webservices endpoint and upon invocation stores the details of the request on to a queue
+webservice-camel: This exposes a webservices endpoint.
+Upon invocation stores the details of the request on to an activemq queue
 </div>
 <div>
 entities: This process all messages that arrive on the queue(using a camel route) and stores the data using openjpa.